hashgraph/hedera-mirror-node/hedera-mirror-rest/entity-info-updater/README.md

 ```

 ### Custom DB Endpoint Case
 The tool can be run against any DB host and database as long as it's reachable.
-To achieve this configure the
+To achieve this configure the following

 ```yaml
 hedera: